Home » LISK Locations » This Location

 Taylor was last seen working the streets near the Port Authority Bus Terminal in Manhattan between July 18th and July 21st, 2003.

-At the time, the area around 8th Avenue and 41st Street was a popular spot among sex workers.
+At the time, the area around 8th Avenue and 42nd Street was a popular spot among sex workers.
+Locals called it "the Forty-deuce" or simply "the Deuce".

-Taylor fled from her pimp a few weeks before she went missing.
+Taylor ran away from her pimp a few weeks before she went missing.
 This means that she was most likely working the streets by herself.

-Those who knew her during this period said that she had grown tired of the lifestyle and was intending to return home to Poughkeepsie.
+Those who spoke to her during this period said that she had grown tired of the lifestyle and was intending on returning home to Poughkeepsie.

 This isn't surprising, as the authorities believe that he was a regular "john" who only killed when the circumstances were right.

 Taylor was alone, and the pickup occurred in a busy city that was miles away from Long Island.
-Despite this, he still had to approach her in public, in plain view of onlookers and other potential witnesses.
-By 2003, public security cameras in New York City were also more widespread.
+Despite this, he still had to approach her in public, in plain view of potential witnesses.
+By 2003, public security cameras in Manhattan were also more widespread.

 For this reason, it is likely that her identification came as an unwelcome shock.
-This may explain why he stopped dismembering his victims and leaving their torsos out in the open.
+This would explain why he stopped dismembering his victims and leaving their torsos out in the open.

 Visualize on map